 Where to get permits and how to apply for permits

-To find more information, search Portland.gov for a project type.
+To find more information, search Portland.gov for the home repair or project type.
 For example, "ADU permits" or "Deck permits."
-You can also check out building permits or trade permits for information about specific types of permits.
+You can also check out building permits or trade permits for information about specific types of permits related to home repair.
 And, visit the residential permitting area of Portland.gov.

 There are several types of Development Services permits: